open/close all folders

-Morrigan summons Lilith in her level 3 super, her 4th color is also a darker version of Lilith's colors.
+- Morrigan summons Lilith in her Level 3 Hyper, the ever-present Darkness Illusion, similar to Pocket Fighter.
+Her 4th color is also a darker version of Lilith's colors.

 "If Casshan can't do it, who can?"
 Are you kidding me?
 That's an easy one!
 The answer is yours truly, Viewtiful Joe!"

-Frank West's "Real Mega Buster" is a nod to the two Mega Busters in Dead Rising — the fake one shooting toy pellets, and the real onenote gained through the Zombie Genocider achievement shooting actual energy blasts.
-And if that wasn't enough, the fact that it has been turned into a laser beam parallels the Shinkuu Hadouken being buffed up from a big Hadouken in Street Fighter canon to an actual Kamehame Hadoken in the games.
+- Frank West's "Real Mega Buster" is a nod to the two Mega Busters in Dead Rising — the fake one shooting toy pellets, and the real one note shooting actual energy blasts.
+And if that wasn't enough, the fact that it has been turned into a laser beam parallels the Shinku Hadouken being buffed up from a big Hadouken in Street Fighter canon to an actual Kamehame Hadoken in the games.

 "Taiyo High School, huh?
 Didn't they have a lot of problems with fighting awhile ago?
 How are things now?"

 - Intentional or not, one of Frank's palettes makes him look a lot like fellow zombie ass-kicker Nick.